Ringo R470

-The machine had a price of Cr$449,950, higher than competitor computers like the TK85 that costed Cr$369,850, and it was not successful.
+The machine had a price of Cr$449,950, higher than competitor computers like the TK85 costing Cr$369,850, and it was not successful.

 This computer can be emulated on modern systems under EightyOne Sinclair Emulator or MAME.

-Keywords and Symbols
+Keywords and symbols

 BASIC keywords and character mapping are slightly altered on Ringo R-470 compared to the ZX81.
-Entry is still accomplished per keyword token, obtained using diferent cursor modes and key combinations, but these are diferent from the ZX81.
+Entry is still accomplished per keyword token, obtained using different cursor modes and key combinations, but these are different from the ZX81.
 The following table shows the supported BASIC keyword tokens and symbols, and the key combinations needed to enter them.